olaven/olaven.github.io/posts/reflections/Lessons_from_building_Krets.md

 * A cool product is not enough
-* Being alone is hard, having friends is amazing
-* Most people have lots of other stuff on their mind
 * There's two ways to have progress
   * Doing a lot of what you're good at
   * Getting out of your comfort zone and doing new things